paynl/csharp-sdk/readme.md

 ### Contributing

+Feel free to do pull requests and create issues when you please.

 ### License

-The Assembly is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).